Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 He doesn't have to.

-But what I think Trump's exactly right, all of these career Obama appointees in the deep state that constitute the effort to sabotage and undermine Trump.
+All of these career Obama appointees in the deep state that constitute the effort to sabotage and undermine Trump.

 And believe me, that story that the Russians helped Trump beat Hillary, that's it, baby.

-And that story keeps getting life breathed into it by Obamaites in the Intel community and at the FBI and any number of places.
+And that story keeps getting life breathed into it by Obamaites in the intel community and at the FBI and any number of places.

 These placers are not like no other organization is.